-As a retail customer, this lack of support shouldn’t really hinder the use of YNAB4 till Windows, for some reason, changes in such a way that it breaks YNAB4 (highly unlikely!).
-No, the real issue for me was the lack of new features.
-It might seem strange given a budgeting tool shouldn’t be that complicated but bear with me.
+As a retail customer, the lack of support shouldn’t really hinder the use of YNAB4 till Windows, for some reason, changes in such a way that it breaks YNAB4 (highly unlikely!).

 YNAB4 vs new YNAB (nYNAB) features